saurabhchalke/MetaMeet/README.md

 ![MetaMeet Homepage](./static/homepage.png)

-Welcome to **MetaMeet** – a fast, efficient, and easy-to-use tool for scheduling virtual meetups in the MONA metaverse, without the hassle of logins or complex setups.
+Welcome to **MetaMeet** – a fast, efficient, and easy-to-use tool for scheduling virtual meetups in the MONA metaverse, without the hassle of logins or complex setups. 🪩

+🏆 Winner at the Eth India 2023 Hackathon on the Monaverse track. 🏆

 ## Overview